Łomża: Jewish community

 References to Jewish residents in Łomża (לאמזשע) date to 1494.
 The population numbers date back only to 1808, when 157 Jews were officially counted.
 A magnificent stone synagogue was built there in 1881 on the initiative of Rabbi Eliezer-Simcha Rabinowicz.
 The Great Synagogue designed by Enrico Marconi became a centre of the Zionist movement.
 The Lomza Yeshiva attracted hundreds of Orthodox Jewish students, founded in 1883.
 In 1931, there were 8,912 Jews who lived in the city.

 World War I was especially hard on the Jewish community of Łomża, which was a major battle area against German military forces.
 In 1915, the Jewish Aid Society estimated that 22,000 Jewish residents of Łomża were made homeless from the war.

-On October 29, 1941, German troops forced over 1,000 Jewish residents of Lomza to kneel in trenches, and they murdered them all with machine guns.
+On 29 October 1941 German troops forced over 1,000 Jewish residents of Łomża to kneel in trenches, and they murdered them all with machine guns.
 They continued murdering entire families.

 On 12 August 1941, a Łomża Ghetto was created in the vicinity of the Old Market Square (Stary Rynek).
 The Nazi Einsatzkommando under SS-Obersturmführer Hermann Schaper committed mass killings of alleged Soviet collaborators a few days later.
 The number of Jews herded into the Łomża Ghetto from surrounding villages and towns including Jedwabne, Stawiski, Piątnica, Rotki, Wizna, Łomża, and others, ranged from 10,000 to 18,000.
 Over two-thousand people were murdered in the Giełczyn Forest outside of town.
 Many Jews perished from malnutrition and diseases such as dysentery and typhus.
 The rest were shipped to Auschwitz.
 The Łomża synagogue was destroyed.
 The ghetto was liquidated in the final deportation action on 1 November 1942.
 Only a small number of the Jews of Łomża survived the Holocaust; some found refuge with Catholic Polish families.

 At the end of 1944, the Red Army recaptured the territory.
 Following the Yalta Conference, the Soviets ceded the city to Poland, with its total population reduced to 12,500 inhabitants, none of whom were Jewish.

 One of the only visible remnants of the city's Jewish history is the Jewish cemetery.
-In 1999, the Lomza Jewish Cemetery Foundation was officially founded as a charity devoted to restoring the cemetery, showing respect to the deceased buried there, and to improve relations between Poles and Jews. Łomża declared the Jewish cemetery to be historical sites, and the city erected signed warning that any damage caused would be punishable under the Historical Site Preservation Law.
+In 1999, the Łomża Jewish Cemetery Foundation was officially founded as a charity devoted to restoring the cemetery, showing respect to the deceased buried there, and to improve relations between Poles and Jews. Łomża declared the Jewish cemetery to be historical sites, and the city erected signed warning that any damage caused would be punishable under the Historical Site Preservation Law.
 The city also decided to install doors and replace the roof on one of the original cemetery's buildings.

 In the 1997, a Torah was discovered that had been hidden in a home in Łomża since World War II.
 The Torah was discovered while the home was being razed to build new housing.
 The Torah was bought by Gerald C. Bender, a man living in Illinois in the United States whose father had been born and raised in Łomża.
 Bender bought the Torah in order to donate it to a synagogue.